Rotherham services

 ⚠️ Please note that this service area is not yet open.

-This is the proposed services where the M1 meets the A630.
-For the existing site on the A57, see Parkway.
+This is the services under construction where the M1 meets the A630.
+For the site on the A57, see Parkway.

 Work is underway on a new service area with a strange layout, as it straddles both sides of the M1 at J33.
 It was designed by Applegreen for Welcome Break, and is scheduled to open in January 2025.